-4.2 Allow for flexibility—both for authorizers and for schools.
+4.2 Allow for flexibility—both for charter school authorizers and for schools.

 Authorizers are in a unique position to understand the landscapes in which they are approving charter schools and authorize in a way that is community responsive.
 Therefore, state laws should give authorizers the ability to require charter schools to provide transportation that is in line with, but does not exceed, transportation options provided at other public schools.
 Additionally, with other forms of transportation beyond yellow bus door-to-door service, policies should allow schools to determine what forms of transportation will best meet student and school needs.

-If lawmakers require charter schools to provide transportation, state law should also provide adequate funds to cover the cost of such services.
+If lawmakers require charter schools to provide transportation, education policy should also provide adequate funds to cover the cost of such services.
 This allocation can look differently depending on the state.
 For example, the New York Department of Education covers all transportation costs for New York City schools, both traditional and charter.
-In other places, state laws include transportation funds as part of the per-pupil dollars that are allocated to charters.
+In other places, state education policies include transportation funds as part of the per-pupil dollars that are allocated to charters.
 When no transportation funds are provided, such as in Detroit, charter schools are forced to make significant financial trade-offs and may opt to not provide transportation in order to address other equity issues, such as quality teacher recruitment.
-Adequate funding can prevent such untenable dilemmas.
+Adequate charter school funding for transportation can prevent such untenable dilemmas.

 Charter schools have a unique opportunity to break down barriers and open doors to all families.
 However, that isn’t possible if entry is limited to those with the resources to get their child to school—a risk, if schools do not help families, especially economically disadvantaged ones, access transportation.
 Authorizers can and should facilitate equitable access to all charter schools via transportation, and state laws and policies need to be in place to support authorizers in making this happen.